MhAmine/DataScience_CourseraSpecialization/08_AppliedMachineLearning/CourseProject/CourseProject_AML.md

     ##  [1] 1 0 1 0 0 4 3 1 0 0 1 2 1 0 4 4 0 1 1 1

 These are the predictions on the test set.
-The equivalences are: A=0, B=1 etc....
+The equivalences are: A=0, B=1 etc....The accuracy on the test set is 100%.